CogComp/ccg-bibfiles/README.md

        or use the java code for assistance (see MainClass.java for details)

+Step 3 update the web version here: legolas.cs.illinois.edu /srv/data/cogcomp/html/bib/

-Step 3 run script genCitedConference.sh to generate both long and compact bib files
+Step 4 run script genCitedConference.sh to generate both long and compact bib files